All Episodes

 They knew it was phony, but they used it anyway because that's how desperately they wanted to get into the Trump campaign.

-It's I mean, it's unbelievable.
+It's, I mean, it's unbelievable.

 Imagine if this was in reverse.

-There's a really interesting story in the Hill today, how a federal judge has blasted both Hillary Clinton and the State Department for refusing to release thousands of emails to judicial watch.
+There's a really interesting story in the Hill today, how a federal judge has blasted both Hillary Clinton and the State Department for refusing to release thousands of emails to Judicial Watch.

-The judge in this case is named Royce Lamberth called for Secretary of State Hillary Clinton's use of private email server while in office, quote, one of the gravest modern offenses of government to government transparency.
+The judge in this case is named Royce Lamberth, called for Secretary of State Hillary Clinton's use of private email server while in office, quote, one of the gravest modern offenses of government to government transparency.

-Now, again, here we are all these years later, we're still trying to get them.
+Now, again, here we are all these years later.

-And Judge Lamberth sharply criticized both Clinton and lawyers for the State Department in a ruling granting judicial watch discovery in the Freedom of Information Act lawsuit against the State and Justice Departments at best, quote, state's efforts to pass off its deficient search as legally adequate during settlement negotiations was negligence born out of incompetence.
+And Judge Lamberth sharply criticized both Clinton and lawyers for the State Department in a ruling granting Judicial Watch discovery in the Freedom of Information Act lawsuit against the state and justice departments.

 This is what the judge wrote.